consequently/consequently-hugo/content/presentation/2026/tlmh-edi.md

 structural rules in a generalised sequent calculus setting.
 The talk ends with some gestures toward open problems and possible applications.

 * The [slides for the talk can be downloaded here](https://www.icloud.com/iclouddrive/036sYpYosFklx2G-7b4cqepqQ#tlmh-edi).

+* The talk is a [presentation at the Laboratory for Foundations of Computer Science at the University of Edinburgh](https://informatics.ed.ac.uk/lfcs/lfcs-seminar-tuesday-5th-may-greg-restall).